 Sidney came into Amy's and Todd's lives on September 22, 2013 when they adopted him through Romeoville Humane Society.
 He was a stray, and his age was estimated to be around 5 years old.
-At his wellness exam after adopting, it was discovered that Sid had a slight heart murmur.
+At his wellness exam after adopting, it was discovered that Sid had a slight heart murmur, but it was nothing to worry about at that point.

 On July 5, 2017 at his annual exam he was given an x-ray because Amy & Todd noticed that his activity level had been significantly decreased, and he was coughing more - a sign of the heart murmur.
 His veterinarian, Dr. Lehal of Brookville Animal Clinic, noted a small mass, and Sid was referred to VCA Aurora cardiologist Dr. Soyden.